noriyuki-ishii-820/dayPlanner/README.md

 ## Screenshot

 Screenshot 1) UI provides today's date and the text inputs between 8am and 5pm.
+Past hours are colored grey, current in red and future in green.
 ![](planner1.png)

 Screenshot 2) User can write his/her plans in each hour.
 Texts are saved in the local storage.
 The red button on the bottom would erase all inputs.